dominictarr/feedopensource/README.md

 This is not a platform, or Anything as a Service.
 This is just on open source tool for feeding open source.
-But this is also a tool for aligning a developers interests with your own.
-(don't bite the hand that feeds you)

 `feedopensource` will not take any fees, have plans to sign up to, and doesn't charge anything for you to use it.
 There is no terms of service that may change without notice.